Training OpportunitiesPage address: http://mnsu7700france.info.mnsu.edu/counseling/training.html

 For trainees applying for pre-doctoral internship sites for the following year, an optional internship mentoring component is offered.
 Several of our staff psychologists are available to provide help with navigating the application process, writing personal essays, reviewing essays and curriculum vitae, and conducting mock interviews (both group and individual).
 Specific topics and activities to be addressed are determined by each student cohort.
 Our trainees have been highly successful in securing pre-doctoral internships in a variety of settings including university counseling centers, community mental health centers, hospitals, and correctional facilities.

 The Minnesota State Mankato Counseling Center is accredited by the International Association of Counseling Services (IACS), one of only five IACS-accredited centers in Minnesota and one of less than 200 accredited in the nation.
 Clinical staff at the Counseling Center consists of six full-time psychologists with a variety of theoretical orientations who have specialized in university mental health.

-Please note that students who have previously received counseling from the Minnesota State Mankato Counseling Center are not eligible for the internship program.
+Please note that students who have previously received counseling from the Minnesota State Mankato Counseling Center may not be eligible for the internship program.